 Lower the number of people who develop the disease

 Identify people who may need more frequent screening or a different type of screening because they have a higher risk of developing cancer due to genetic mutations, hereditary syndromes, or family history

 Learn more about the basics of cancer screening.

 Everyone should become familiar with the feel of their breasts and chest wall tissue so they can talk with their doctor if they notice any lump or change.
 Mammograms are not routinely offered to men.
-This test may be difficult to perform if there is a small amount of breast tissue.
+This test may be difficult to perform if there is only a small amount of breast tissue.
 A doctor may recommend screening mammography if there is a genetic mutation that increases the risk of developing male breast cancer (see Risk Factors).